A Margaret River Icon

 In 1983 Cape Mentelle won the coveted Jimmy Watson Memorial Award for the best one year old dry red wine, and cemented its position as a premium wine maker with another win in 1984.
 Our Cabernet Sauvignon is now widely regarded as one of Australia’s leading cabernets.

 At first the focus was on red wines, including a gutsy Shiraz.
-A turning point for the production of white wines came in 1985 when David Hohnen established Cape Mentelle’s sister winery, Cloudy Bay, in New Zealand.
-Cloudy Bay won world recognition with its Sauvignon Blanc.
-Cape Mentelle meanwhile developed a stylish Sauvignon Blanc Semillon blend that was to become another benchmark of the Margaret River region, and a Chardonnay sourced from vineyards outside the estate.
+A turning point for the production of white wines came in 1985 when David Hohnen established Cloudy Bay in New Zealand and inspired David to develop a stylish Sauvignon Blanc Semillon blend that was to become another benchmark of the Margaret River region, and a Chardonnay sourced from vineyards outside the estate.